AMGardner1985/serilog-example/README.md

 * Error
 * Diagnostic/Debug

-### Right information in the log
+## Right information in the log
 * where from product/layer/location/hostname
 * who is in play (user/customer)
 * what else? (time spent / parameters / browers info / other important case by case info)

 ## Strategy
-Create global logger for each type (usage / performance / error / diagnostic) and have methods in them
+Create global logger for each type (usage / performance / error / diagnostic) and have methods in them to log to the correct log / sink.

+## Exception Handling
+* Try to use global exception handlers in application
+	* avoid exception logic noise in application if possible
+* Try to make them add value (can add in additional derived info / stored proc info )